MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     From the **Packaging** tab, you can enter publishing data.
 This is where you can choose which certificate to use to sign your app.
 All MSIX apps must be signed with a certificate.

     > [!NOTE]
     > Starting in Visual Studio 2019, a temporary certificate is no longer generated in packaged desktop or UWP projects.
 To create or export certificates, use the PowerShell cmdlets described in [this article](create-certificate-package-signing.md).
+In recent versions of Visual Studio, you can also [sign your app with a certificate stored in Azure Key Vault](../desktop/sign-with-akv-cert.md) for development and test scenarios.

     > [!IMPORTANT]
     > If you're publishing your app in Microsoft Store, your app will be signed with a trusted certificate for you.
 This allows the user to install and run your app without installing the associated app signing certificate.